nordic-institute/dynamic-discovery-client/README.md

 ## 3.3.
 TRUSTSTORE CONFIGURATION

-In order to check if the certificate extracted from the signed response is trusted even if the signature is valid, a truststore must be passed by parameter to the Signature Validator implementation as below:
+In order to check if the certificate extracted from the signed response is trusted even if the signature is valid, a truststore must be passed by parameter to the Signature Validator implementation.A trusted certificate must be included in the truststore.

 Example: